 Research has shown executive coaching to help enhance emotional intelligence, set logical goals, experiment with innovative leadership practices, and develop critical attributes to predict future potential.
 However, for results to manifest in business value, it is imperative to align the program with business efforts.

-A recent development initiative by The Talent Enterprise, focused on Emirati Women as Leaders, coupled classroom training with personalised executive coaching.
-The six-month programme included the Thriving Index® Psychometrics Strengths Assessment, high impact communication workshops, networking seminars, role plays, reflective discussions emphasising cultural and emotional intelligence, all followed by one-on-one coaching sessions.
-The programme was successful with 100% of participants showing improvements in handling work setbacks, social intelligence and understanding strategy, etc.
+A recent development initiative by Mercer Talent Enterprise focused on Emirati Women as Leaders, coupled with classroom training with personalised executive coaching.
+The six-month program included the Thriving Index® Psychometrics Strengths Assessment, high impact communication workshops, networking seminars, role plays, reflective discussions emphasising cultural and emotional intelligence, all followed by one-on-one coaching sessions.
+The program was successful with 100% of participants showing improvements in handling work setbacks, social intelligence and understanding strategy, etc.

 Understanding Executive Coaching